sifrr/sifrr/packages/browser/sifrr-dom/README.md

 // example for adding 'click' event listeners, can be replaced with any type of event (even custom events)

-// Add synthetic event listerner (only need to be called once for one type of event) Sifrr.Dom.Event.add('click');
+// Add synthetic event listerner (only need to be called once for one type of event)
+// Can be given in options in Sifrr.Dom.Setup Sifrr.Dom.Event.add('click');

-// Adding event callback on an element (any html element), works inside shadowRoots also el._click = fxn;
+// Adding event callback on an element (any html element), works inside shadowRoots also (for bubbling events) el._click = fxn;
 // fxn will be called with two arguments `fxn(event, target)` and `this` inside function will be it's parent custom element if available, else window.